 Pneumonia is an infection of the lungs, an invasion of lower respiratory tract by microrganisms that can cause a disease that ranges from mild to life-threatening.
 Worldwide, pneumonia kills more people than any other infectious disease, more than 4 million people a year, half of them under 5 years old.

 Although anyone can get pneumonia, it is most common and potentially severe in those who are very young, over 65, immune compromised, or who have an another disease or condition that affects their lungs.
 This group of conditions includes people who have HIV/AIDS or have had an organ transplant and those who are on chemotherapy for cancer, are pregnant, in intensive care (ICU), on mechanical ventilation, have scarred or damaged lungs as occurs from smoking (COPD- chronic obstructive airways disease), or who have a lung disease such as cystic fibrosis or bronchiectasis or interstitial lung disease.

 Pneumonia can occur at any time, but the greatest numbers of cases are seen in the late autumn through to early spring.
 Infection of the lungs can occur in five different ways:

-- Microorganisms can move downwards from the breathing airways into the lungs
+- Microorganisms can move down from the breathing airways into the lungs

 - Airborne droplets from a sneeze or cough can be inhaled